FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

-Their utility is measured by outcomes:
+Their utility is measured by discovery and learning of good pathways prediction:
-- Did their hints lead to good coalescence? +trust
+- Did their hints prove useful to good coalescence?
 - Did they respect privacy boundaries? +trust
-- Did their predictions waste your time? -trust
+- Did their predictions waste your time?
 - Did they leak information? -trust

 The most trusted gossipers become **reality composers** - their AR recommendations literally shape how will-fulfilling your world becomes.